Categories: Matric questions

 Which Pencil Is Best For Drawing

 If you want your drawing to be exceptional among the many, the big factor depends on the kind or type of pencil you use.
-Below have been listed the various types of pencils best for drawing and endorsed by many experts:
+Below are listed the various types of pencils best for drawing and endorsed by many experts:

 Graphite Pencils: